 - Insurance policies (home insurance, car insurance, health insurance, etc.)

-For extra credit, scan these documents and sort and store them digitally.
+For extra credit, scan these documents and so you can sort and store them digitally.
 That way if your physical files are destroyed, you have digital backups on hand.

 About the Author